-Recommendation: The City should review and approve its annual capital asset valuation report by knowledgeable individuals which also should include documentation of the amounts and dates used in the report.
+Recommendation: The City should review and approve capital asset valuation reports by knowledgeable individuals which also should include documentation of the amounts and dates used in the report.
 The City should also develop procedures to capture information from capital assets constructed by developers that the City will maintain and include in the City's capital assets.